treeverse/katacoda-playground/lakeFS-play/step1.md

 Now let's list your repositories:
 `lakectl repo list`{{execute}}

-To see all available repository commands you could use --help:
+To see all available repository commands use --help:
 `lakectl repo --help`{{execute}}